Couchbase-Ecosystem/cbl-ionic/CONTRIBUTING.md

 #### `npm run verify`

-Build and validate the web and native projects.
+Build and validate the Typescript and native projects to make sure they build.
+This automatically installs the shared libraries dependencies for iOS and Android and builds the native projects.

 This is useful to run in CI to verify that the plugin builds for all platforms.